ctrueden/equilibrium/_pages/events/case-12e06.md

 Until...

 They hear a buzzing sound in the distance.
 It grows increasinly loud, and after a few minutes a small swarm of locusts comes into view.
 It seems to be heading for an area just ahead of the party.
-They reorient themselves into a defensive position as the locusts keep moving, settle into the trunk 50 feet in front of the party, and coelesce into a humanoid shape.
+They reorient themselves into a defensive position as the locusts keep moving, settle into the trunk 50 feet in front of the party, and coelesce into a [bipedal](../glossary#bipedal) shape.

 The being speaks in a droning mass of sound: "We are [Eixam](../dossiers/eixam) (ee-SHAHM), and we have come to help."